Schloss Schlemmin

 Schloss Schlemmin is a Gothic Revival Schloss in Schlemmin, Germany.
-It currently serves as a hotel and restaurant.
+It is a hotel and restaurant.

 History

 The presently visible building was built in 1846-50 to designs by architect Eduard Knoblauch; the foundations are however those of a medieval fortress, dating from the 14th century.
 The current building was constructed for Wilhelm Ulrich von Thun.
 During World War II, the castle was used as a hospital an refugee camp.
 After the war, it became part of East Germany and served a variety of purposes.
 In 1999 it was bought by an entrepreneur from Bremen who began restoration works of the neglected house.
 A hotel has been using the building since 2002.